 Artist Residency Projects are designed to place professional artists into school and community settings where they can share the myriad benefits of their creative processes.
-Each Residency Project is a custom-designed collaboration between the host site and the Resident Artist.
-PCA&M's Artist Residency Program was founded in 2001 through our partnership with the Pennsylvania Council on the Arts' Arts in Education Division.
+Each Residency Project is a custom-designed collaboration between the host site and the Teaching Artist.
+Pittsburgh Center for Arts and Media's (PCA&M) Artist Residency Program was founded in 2001 through our partnership with the Pennsylvania Council on the Arts' Arts in Education Division.